About the Half Marathon

 - 11:00am: Half Marathon course closes

-- There will be toilets at the Start Line.
+- Washrooms are available at the Start Line.

 Public transportation is key to the success of the event.
 We do not provide parking for runners, but instead encourage you to take public transit using the FREE Translink passes that are available at the Health, Sports & Lifestyle Expo.